Archmage-Coalition/dndreams/README.md

 Music by me, Eman3600.
 Completed tracks can be found at https://soundcloud.com/eman3600-s/.

 ## Current Tracks
-- dread_moon.ogg - So the Moon Cried Out v1 by Eman3600
+- dread_moon.ogg - So the Moon Cried Out by Eman3600
-- insanity.ogg - Mental Mire Flute Version by Eman3600
+- insanity.ogg - Mental Mire by Eman3600 (to be replaced)
+- nightstorm.ogg - Mental Mire by Eman3600
-- mire_mental.ogg - Mire Mental Flute Version by Eman3600
+- mire_mental.ogg - Mire Mental by Eman3600
 - storm.ogg - Storm on the Starry Sea by Eman3600